codigofuerte/GeoNames-MySQL-DataImport/README.md

 * iso-languagecodes.txt
 * timeZones.txt

+Plus "continentCodes.txt".
+This file is not included as a downlodable file by geonames.org and is provided as part of this git repository.

 ###Creating and dealing with the geographic database
 There are some individual operations that you could use.
 In all of them you have to provide a user name and a password to access your database server.
 Optionally you can specify the host, port number of your MySQL server and a dabatase name in which to insert the data from geonames.org.